MeHAF Board of Trustees

 Toho Soma, MPH

-Toho Soma is a Senior Research Associate for the Center for Excellence in Health Innovation at the University of New England, where he focuses on substance use prevention and interprofessional education.
+Toho Soma is a Senior Research Associate for the Center for Excellence in Public Health at the University of New England, where he evaluates a range of public health projects.
 Prior to this he was the Public Health Director for the City of Portland.
 In addition to being on the Board, Toho also sits on the Board of Directors of the Daniel Hanley Center for Health Leadership.
-Toho holds an MPH in Epidemiology and Biostatistics from the University of California at Berkeley, and is currently pursuing an MS in Health Informatics at UNE.
+Toho holds an MPH in Epidemiology and Biostatistics from the University of California at Berkeley, and an MS in Health Informatics from UNE.
 He and his husband Jason live in Portland.